codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ### Workflows

 You can use `codemagic.yaml` to define several workflows for building a project.
 Each workflow describes the entire build pipeline from triggers to publishing.
-For example, you may want to have separate workflows for developing, testing and publishing the app.
+For example, you may want to have separate workflows for developing, testing, and publishing the app.

 ```yaml
 workflows: